TEEN HEALTHCARE INTERNSHIP APPLICATION

 2-Year Teen Healthcare Training & Education Pathways Program

-WFC’s 2-year healthcare training and internship, and interviews are offered at the Westminster Clinic closest to where the student lives.
+WFC’s 2-year Healthcare Training and Internship Program, including the clinic tour, and interview is offered at the Westminster Clinic closest to where the student lives.

 Eligibility: